If you'd like a copy of this information, please see our Student-Faculty Collaborative Research brochure.

 - When talking to a faculty member, email or meet with them after one of their classes or open office hours and explain that you are interested in doing research.
 Ask if they might be interested in meeting in person to discuss further.

 - Be sure to clearly explain who you are.
 Remind the faculty of any history you have with them – perhaps include (good) grades if you took a class with them – don't expect the faculty to remember you.
 If you don't have a history with the faculty member, clearly explain how you got their name.

 - The faculty member's first impression of you will be important – so be sure that your email is well written and clear.

 - Always be sure that you are receptive to faculty suggestions.
 Handling a suggestion or rejection well may make a good impression.

 - Do a bit of research on the faculty member and their research interests, and let the faculty member know you have done your research.
 Faculty members want to work with a student who shows initiative.

 - Show that you are interested.
-No professor will want to help an uninterested undergraduate – especially if you are asking him or her to invest time and resources in you.
+No professor will want to help an uninterested student – especially if you are asking him or her to invest time and resources in you.
 Keep in mind that a professor's research interests are likely their life's passion.